DrBuckarooBanzai/HelmCoreDawning/ReadMe.txt

 Credits:
 A shoutout to JustinKaseToo whose JK_Variants designs I based some of my upgraded ones on.
-Another big thanks to SolahmaJoe for permitting me to integrate his fantastic Hangar of the Dispossesed mod!
+A HUGE thanks to SolahmaJoe for permitting me to integrate his fantastic Hangar of the Dispossesed mod!
+Another shoutout to Bloodydove for allowing me to build up on his Annihilator mod.